-7.4.1.Any competitor or member penalized in any way may lose the right to receive awards granted for a racing or driving competition, series competition or club competition at the sole discretion of iRacing and/or FIRST.
+- 7.4.1.Any competitor or member penalized in any way may lose the right to receive awards granted for a racing or driving competition, series competition or club competition at the sole discretion of iRacing and/or FIRST. - 7.4.2.iRacing and/or FIRST retains the right to withhold monetary awards from competitors if found that he/she has violated the Terms of Service, The end User License Agreement, Code of Conduct, and/or This Official FIRST Sporting Code.